Viability PCR

 The first referenced work about this analytical approach was in 2003, Norwegian researchers suggest the use of Ethidium Monoazide, an azide form of Ethidium Bromide, which was used in other analytical fields as Flow Cytometry as a candidate for viability PCR.
 However, the main important advances were done by Nocker and colleagues, which demonstrated in successive works the potential of this technology and also suggested Propidium monoazide as a better reagent for vPCR.

-This field still is on development, from 2003 up to 2015, the scientific evidences about the applicability of vPCR are stacking, nowadays main efforts are focused in procedure optimization.
+This field still is in development, from 2003 up to 2015, the scientific evidences about the applicability of vPCR are stacking, nowadays main efforts are focused in procedure optimization.
 Since a simple reagent mix with the sample, photo-activation and subsequent PCR not always shows expected results, each procedure needs some optimization.
 Up to now the main improvements has been :